 Visitors to the new facility will learn about the natural and cultural history of the New River and its watershed through interactive interpretive exhibits.
 They can view the 12-minute video program on the New River and purchase books and educational materials from the bookstore.

-The Sandstone Visitor Center serves as a gateway to the southern portion of the New River Gorge National River where visitors traveling along I-64 can stop and get oriented to the park and southern West Virginia.
+The Sandstone Visitor Center serves as a gateway to the southern portion of New River Gorge National Park and Preserve where visitors traveling along I-64 can stop and get oriented to the park and southern West Virginia.

 The site around Sandstone Visitor Center is maintained as a native landscape.
 Representative local species have been planted in the native garden right outside the visitor center while the remainder of the site is maintained as a native grassland.
 Native grasses and wildflowers provide habitat and food for native wildlife while helping to contribute to resource conservation by not requiring additional watering.